Heterogeneous Multi-task Learning with Expert Diversity: Methodology

 In our work, we adopt MAML.
 However, differently from \citet{lee2020multitask}, we do not freeze task-specific layers during the intermediate/inner update.
 The pseudocode of our MAML-MTL approach is shown in Algorithm \ref{alg:maml1}.

+Figure \ref{fig:maml} shows an illustration of Algorithm \ref{alg:maml1} when we have two tasks ($A$ and $B$).
+The white boxes represent shared blocks of the neural network; yellow and red blocks are specific for task A and task B, respectively.
+The first step of MAML is to calculate the current loss for each task.
+A standard optimization method would normally sum these losses and back-propagate.
+However, these are the losses we want to smooth to improve task balancing.
+Therefore, we perform a temporary update in the entire neural network for each task, as shown in step 2.
+Then, in step 3, we re-evaluate tasks using the temporarily updated neural network.
+These new losses are smoothed (on magnitude and direction) and are used on the final update (step 4).

 Section \ref{experiments} shows the results of the experiments using our two-step optimization strategy.
-One weakness of this approach is the running time.
+One of the main drawbacks of this approach is scalibility.
 Temporary updates are expensive, making infeasible the use of MAML in applications with many tasks.